spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 Now let’s test our new cross-server functionality in another local deployment.

-### Deploy the project locally (again)
+### Deploy the project locally (last time)

 1. In Unreal Editor, in the SpatialOS GDK toolbar, select **Launch**.
 It's ready when you see `SpatialOS ready.
 Access the inspector at [http://localhost:21000/inspector]()`.
-2. From the Unreal Editor toolbar, click **Play** to run the game.
+1. From the Unreal Editor toolbar, click **Play** to run the game.
-3. Using the Inspector to track the location of your two players, notice that you can now shoot across servers and cause damage.
+1. Using the Inspector to track the location of your two players, notice that you can now shoot across servers and cause damage.

 Now that you're free of the single-server paradigm, have a think about the huge, seamless multiplayer worlds you can build and host using the Unreal GDK.